 Grantees are usually subject to reporting requirements.

 An expense does not have to meet all of the characteristics discussed above to be categorized as a grant.
-However, the transaction should meet several of the them.
+However, the transaction should meet several of them.

 A. From State Sources (66100–66199)